exonum/exonum-doc/src/advanced/node-management.md

 POST {system_base_path}/peeradd
 ```

 Adds new Exonum node to the list of peers for the current node.
-The node will
+The latter will
 attempt to connect to the new node asynchronously.
 If the public key of the new
 node is not in the whitelist, `Connect` message exchange cannot be performed.